ICC judges uphold acquittal of Ivory Coast president

-THE HAGUE, Netherlands (AP) — International Criminal Court appeals judges have upheld the acquittals of former Ivory Coast president Laurent Gbagbo and former minister Charles Ble Goude on charges of involvement in deadly post-election violence.
+THE HAGUE, Netherlands (AP) — International Criminal Court appeals judges on Wednesday upheld the acquittals of former Ivory Coast president Laurent Gbagbo and former minister Charles Ble Goude on charges of involvement in deadly post-election violence.

 Both were acquitted in 2019 of responsibility for crimes including murder, rape and persecution following disputed elections in 2010, with judges saying prosecutors failed to prove their case.
 The decision halted the trial before defense lawyers had even presented their evidence.

-Wednesday’s appeals panel decision to reject the prosecutors’ appeal against the acquittal ends proceedings against both men.
+Wednesday’s appeals panel decision by majority to reject the prosecutors’ appeal against the acquittal ends proceedings against both men.

 More than 3,000 people were killed after Gbagbo refused to accept defeat by his rival, current Ivory Coast President Alassane Ouattara.

+Amnesty International West Africa Researcher Michèle Eken said the victims “will be disappointed again today.”

+Eken said the acquittal means that “the court has held no one responsible for atrocity crimes committed during this period.”

-Prosecutors appealed, saying the decision to acquit was wrong and asking appeals judges to declare a mistrial.
-That would send the case back to the prosecution office to decide on its next step.
+Prosecutors appealed the 2019 ruling, saying the decision to acquit was wrong and asking appeals judges to declare a mistrial, but the appeals panel rejected all their arguments.

-Gbagbo and Ble Goude were released following their acquittals but were expected to return to court for Wednesday's hearing.
+Gbagbo and Ble Goude were released following their acquittals but returned to court for Wednesday's hearing.

 Gbagbo was the first former president to go on trial at the global court and his case was seen as a milestone in efforts to bring to justice even the highest-ranking leaders accused of atrocities.